Creating an ArcGIS Online Story Map

 A web application is an interactive web page that allows visitors to change the content of the page through their actions.
 This is in contrast to a static web page where the content is set by the provider of the content and does not change, or a dynamic web page (such as a page giving current weather conditions) where the content changes over time, but those changes are controlled by the content provider.

-While there are other ways of creating similar types of web experiences, and ESRI Story Maps have numerous issues (vendor lock-in, content permanence, page weight, etc.), Story Maps are a useful tool for organizing spatial information into a coherent whole.
+While there are other ways of creating similar types of web experiences, and ESRI Story Maps have numerous issues (vendor lock-in, content transience, page weight, etc.), Story Maps are a useful tool for organizing spatial information into a coherent whole.

 Planning Your Structure